 How No Win No Fee Medical Negligence Solicitors Could Help You

 To get started with a potential delayed diagnosis claim, contact our advisory team for a free assessment of your eligibility.
-If eligible, one of our specialist medical negligence solicitors could offer expert legal advice and take on your claim on a No Win No Fee basis.
+A specialist medical negligence solicitor could offer expert legal advice and take on your claim on a No Win No Fee basis if you have fair grounds to claim.

-The type of No Win No Fee contract our solicitors can offer their services under is called a Conditional Fee Agreement or “CFA.”
+Our solicitors can offer their expert help under a deal called a Conditional Fee Agreement or “CFA.”
 By making your potential claim with us under a CFA, you will benefit from the following features:

-• Finally, if in the event your claim does not succeed, you will not be liable for any fees for the services the solicitor has provided.
+- Finally, if your claim does not succeed, you will not pay for the services the solicitor has provided.

 However, if your claim is successful, a medical negligence compensation settlement will be awarded.
-The delayed diagnosis solicitor will deduct a percentage of your compensation as their success fee.
-Success fee percentages are legally capped, meaning you will, therefore, keep most of any awarded compensation.
+The solicitor will deduct a success fee from your settlement for winning the case.
+Since the success fee percentage is subject to a legally binding cap at 25%, you will, therefore, keep most of any awarded compensation.

 To get your free assessment of your eligibility, receive specialist legal advice, or ask any questions you may have regarding the medical negligence claims process, get in touch.
 Our team are available 24 hours a day via the following: